Boris Novikov: Biography

 Boris Kuzmich Novikov was born on 13 July 1925 in a family of laborers at the station Ryazhsk-1, Ryazan Oblast.
-In school years he participated in amateur performances, and later fought at the front.
+In school years he participated in amateur performances, and later fought at the front in the Great Patriotic War, as the Eastern Front of World War II was known in Russia.

 He graduated from the School-Studio of Yuri Zavadsky in 1948.

 Since 1948 he worked as an actor of the Mossovet Theater, in 1963-1972 was the actor of the Moscow Satire Theatre.

 In 1972, due to diabetic illness, he stopped playing in theatre and only worked in film.
 He played in over 150 films and also voiced animated films.
 Novikov is well known as an actor of episodic roles, and was dubbed as the "King of the Episode".
 Novikov had leading roles in the film adaptation of Alexander Pushkin's Shot, in the comedy Seven Old Men and a Girl, historical film The Shadows Fade at Noon, drama Father and Son, comedy The Talking Monkey.

 The last picture in which Boris Novikov starred was the adventure film The Return of the Battleship, released in the year of his death.

 He died of complications from diabetes on 25 July 1997 in Moscow.
 The actor was buried at the Danilovsky Cemetery in Moscow.